inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/university-of-british-columbia-master-of-data-science-website-resource.md

 link: "https://masterdatascience.ubc.ca/"
 keywords: []
 learnTags: ["ethics","fairness","machineLearning","education","inclusivePractice","canadianLandscape"]
-summary: |-
-  UBC’s Master of Data Science program was designed to address a workforce gap by equipping students with the technical skills, practical experience, and confidence to seize opportunities in an ever-expanding field.
+summary: "UBC’s Master of Data Science program was designed to address a workforce gap by equipping students with the technical skills, practical experience, and confidence to seize opportunities in an ever-expanding field.  "
 ---